signingtoday/signingtoday-sdk-csharp/docs/Bit4idPathgroupUsersApi.md

 [[Back to README]](../README.md)

-## ListUsers
+## UserIdGet

-> InlineResponse20012 ListUsers (string organizationId, string whereMembershipId = null, string whereEmail = null, string whereLastName = null, string whereFirstName = null, int page = null, int count = null)
+> User UserIdGet (Guid id)

-Enumerate the users of an organization
+Retrieve a User

-This API allows to enumerate the users of an organization.
+This API allows to retrieve a User.

 ### Example